Cost-Effective Design of Grid-tied Community Microgrid: Introduction

 \subsection{Contribution}

 This study aims to develop a comprehensive cost-effective design framework for grid-tied community MGs, ensuring economic feasibility and environmental sustainability without compromising reliability and efficiency.
-The proposed design framework facilitates financially viable MG deployment for residential communities.
+The proposed framework has the potential to facilitate financially viable MG deployment for residential communities.
 In summary, the main contributions and originality of this study are as follows: